Los Angeles Non-Compete Agreement Lawyer

 Contact Our California Anti-Employee Raiding Claims Attorneys

-The attorneys at Fisher & Talwar are well versed in litigating nonsolicitation of employees or anti-employee raiding claims.Contact our Los Angeles trade secret attorneys online or call (213) 891-0777 to schedule a free initial consultation.
+The attorneys at Fisher & Talwar are well versed in litigating nonsolicitation of employees or anti-employee raiding claims.Contact our Los Angeles non-compete agreement attorneys online or call (213) 891-0777 to schedule a free initial consultation.
 We are available to meet with you between 8:30 a.m. and 6:00 p.m.
 Monday through Friday.
 Evening and weekend consultations are available by appointment.